MaslaLT/Commision_task/README.md

 # Task
 ## Situation

-Paysera users can go to a branch to cash in and/or cash out from Paysera account.
+Users can go to a branch to cash in and/or cash out from account.
 Several currencies are supported.
 There are also commission fees for both cash in and cash out.

 ## Commission Fees